leo-liu1/recipe-book/README.md

 This starts the server in the developer mode.
 You need the `.env` file in order to start the application.

-Please note: Our application requires the .env file (included in the CCLE submission), and it can only handle 150 requests (to the Spoonacular Handler) per day.
+Please note: Our application requires the .env file (included in the CCLE submission) to be included in the root folder of the project, and it can only handle 150 requests (to the Spoonacular Handler) per day.

-### API Documentation
+## API Documentation

 Full API documentation can be found [Here](https://leo-liu1.github.io/recipe-to-cook/)